 Alex Hyde has established himself as an expert in macro photography, and has taught at the University of Nottingham and at London’s Wild Photos photography festival.
 By understanding the behaviour of his subjects, he is able to capture intimate portraits of spiders, insects and other invertebrates in their natural habitats.
 An award-winning photographer and author with a background in zoology, Nick Garbutt has photographed wildlife all around the world and has led tours for the past 18 years.

-Day1: Arrive Innsbruck; transfer to Fisser Höfe, Western Tyrol
+Day1: Fly to Innsbruck, transfer to Fisser Höfe, Western Tyrol

-Transfer to hotel at Fisser Höfe (a 90-kilometre drive, taking approx. 1½ hours).
-After checking in, the tutors will give a welcome presentation from tutors and an introduction to the week’s itinerary.
-Weisenheimer Familien Hotel, 7-nights
+Our transfer to Fisser Höfe will take around one to two hours.
+After checking in, there will be a welcome presentation from the tutors and an introduction to the week’s itinerary.

 Days2-7: Exploring and photographing in the Western Tyrol

 The day-to-day schedule and activities remain flexible to take account of changeable local conditions.
 The following examples give you a flavour of what might be on offer at various times throughout the week:

 In the early morning, you may find yourself using the gorgeous early morning light to photograph sunrise over the mountain tops, marmots at the entrance to their burrow, or meadow flowers and butterflies when they are often covered in dewdrops.

 Later in the day, when the sun is high, you may find yourself visiting the Kaunertal Naturpark to photograph alpine plants such as alpenrose in a dramatic mountain landscape – which includes a glacier; using cable car to gain access to alpine plants that grow at high altitudes, such as alpine snowbell (Soldanella pursilla) and mountain houseleek (Sempervivum montanum), that are specially adapted to high altitude; learning how to photograph orchids such as the burnt orchid (Neotinea ustulata); developing your macro work in the pine forests; or learning field studio techniques to produce white background images of flowers and insects.

 The afternoon or evening are perfect for activities such as seeking out resting butterflies in the alpine meadows; photographing flower meadows in dramatic evening light; or trapping moths in order to photograph them.